SynchronetBBS/sbbs/xtrn/mrc/readme.txt

   - You can uncomment and edit the fields in the [info] section to alter what information is shown about your BBS via the /info command.
 If you do not uncomment these fields, defaults will be read from your system config.
-  - Spaces and colour codes are not allowed in the 'platform' value, and editing this field is generally discouraged.
-The trailing MRC version number may be critical.

 mrc-client.ini: